One of the questions I’m often asked by readers, is how to pick a blog niche.

 To establish whether or not a paying audience exists for your blog niche in question, ask yourself:

 - Are there any books or magazines relating to this niche?
 Use a bit of common sense here: if there’s a self-published eBook with zero reviews and zero visibility on Amazon, then it’s probably not a sign that there’s a large paying audience out there.
 You’re hoping to evaluate whether or not others are already earning revenue in this space.
+Consider also that you could eventually sell online courses to an audience willing to purchase education materials on these popular blog topics.

 If your answers to these questions still sound promising, then let’s keep moving ahead.